Andrew McMillan specialises in employee engagement, customer experience and the leadership required to create the link

 John Lewis Customer Service:

-He quickly moved up through the management ranks and led a number of selling teams in different branches culminating in managing the furniture floor in the flagship Oxford Street branch.
+He quickly moved up through the management ranks and led many selling teams in different branches culminating in managing the furniture floor in the flagship Oxford Street branch.

-In 2000 Andrew was asked to lead on customer service for the department store division.
+In 2000 Andrew was asked to lead customer service for the department store division.
 The role not only saw him manage chain-wide customer complaints but develop JLP’s market-leading culture and attitude towards customer service and sales with the 20,000 customer-facing Partners in 26 John Lewis stores across the UK.

-That customer-driven culture is something that has now became synonymous with the John Lewis brand and during his tenure John Lewis won awards for customer service from Which?, Verdict and Retail Week and were frequently cited in the media as a leading customer oriented organisation.
+That customer-driven culture is something that has now become synonymous with the John Lewis brand.
+During his tenure, John Lewis won awards for customer service from Which?, Verdict and Retail Week and were frequently cited in the media as a leading customer-oriented organisation.